-- (7) Additional Requirements on Longitudinal Framing The following requirements apply to vessels fitted with longitudinal ordinary frames: - (i) General If the longitudinal framing to be used as the basis for establishing the line of the ordinary frames does not run the length of at least one tonnage interval (L{TI}) either crossing, beginning at, or ending at the tonnage station of interest, the line of the ordinary frames is taken at the inboard surface of the skin of the hull at the tonnage station of interest.
+- (7) Additional Requirements on Longitudinal Framing The following requirements apply to vessels fitted with longitudinal ordinary frames: - (i) General If the longitudinal framing to be used as the basis for establishing the line of the ordinary frames does not run the length of at least one tonnage interval (L{π}) either crossing, beginning at, or ending at the tonnage station of interest, the line of the ordinary frames is taken at the inboard surface of the skin of the hull at the tonnage station of interest.
 Also, if the uppermost ordinary frame is below but within 4 feet of the line of the tonnage deck, the upper portion of the line of the ordinary frames is taken as the continuation of the line drawn between the faces of the upper two ordinary frames (before applying any adjustments under § 69.109(p)(6)(ii)).
+The web of an ordinary longitudinal frame must not rest directly on bottom frames or floors ("ceiling on floors") or otherwise serve as a deck.